Confronting our Unicorns

 Is “real” capitalism inherently unstable?
 Have we been so worried about the “road to serfdom” that we’ve missed the road to crony capitalism?
 Are there any sectors of the American economy that are not crony-ized?
 Have we lost all sense of the concept of character?
 In this week’s episode, EconTalk host Russ Roberts welcomes back one of your favorite guests, Mike Munger.

 This episode is noteworthy in the way both Roberts and Munger challenge their own deeply held beliefs about capitalism– “confronting their unicorns” as Russ dubbed it on twitter.
 How has your thinking evolved?
-As always, we’d love to hear from you!

 1- Is there something inevitable about cronyism that’s built into capitalism?
 And why is this an issue now?
 Is cronyism in America really growing, or is it contained just within a handful of industries?
 Is the free market inherently politically fragile?